Discovering Shel Silverstein as an Adult Changed my Life

 Have not been invented yet.

-I thought about this poem before I went to protest George Floyd’s murder in the hands of a white police officer.
-I wasn’t sure if I wanted to go outside during a pandemic, and be part of a crowd.
-Remembering these words made me realize that I need to honor all the colors that George was on the inside, and protest the unfairness of these colors being snuffed out in under 10 minutes.
+I thought about this poem before I went to protest the barbaric murder of George Floyd.
+I wasn’t sure if I wanted to go outside during a pandemic and be part of a large crowd.
+However, these words made me realize that I needed to honor all the colors that George was on the inside.

 Understanding this world can be a challenge, even (especially?) as an adult.
-I find that children’s books are able to explain the vagaries of life and this world better than any “serious” book I’ve read.
+I find that children’s books are able to explain the vagaries, absurdities, and the paradoxes of life better than any book meant for adults.
+Books for adults have too many ossified ideas to be an honest account of the confusion that one feels well into adulthood.

-I have found wisdom and solace in Shel Silverstein’s words.
-Hope you do too.
+Personally, I have found immense wisdom and solace in Shel Silverstein’s words.